 You then loop over the now modified arrays and process them.
 Here I'm just calling a function on the original object passed in so that the class can process the socket appropriately.
 Generally this means reading the data into a buffer or writing the data from a buffer to the socket.

 Generally you want to read/write into buffers rather that process data directly.
-When reading or writing to a socket it is possible that not all data read or written in a single call, particularly when the socket is in non-blocking mode.
+When reading or writing to a socket it is possible that not all data is read or written in a single call, particularly when the socket is in non-blocking mode.
 By using an intermediate buffer you can ensure that no data is lost due to incomplete reads or writes.

 The main script